muxailk/muxailk/README.md

 Backend PHP Developer
 ---------------------

 I've been learning to code since I was 13 in 2018.
 I started with trying to implement a complex calculator with Python doing my best but I didn't manage.
-Then my good friend advised me to study Frontend development.
-After I had learned HTML, CSS, Sass, JavaScript, client-server interaction, etc at a good level, I decided to become a Backend Developer.
+Then my good friend advised me to start learning Frontend development.
+So did I. After some time there was a period when it all seemed to me very boring and uninteresting and suddenly I enjoyed coding with Python.
+I developed several Telegram bots, VK and YouTube parsers and integrated it to one project.
+But then I decided that it wasn't the very thing I'd like to work on.
+So I continued to study Frontend development.
+After I had learned HTML, CSS, Sass, JavaScript, client-server interaction, etc at a good level, I wanted to try myself as a Backend Developer.
 And here the fun begins!
 I really found a passion for Backend!
 Since 2020 I spend at least 3 hours a day developing in this direction.

 * 🌍  I'm based in Russia, Vladimir
 * 🖥️  See my portfolio at [Test](http://mrkitty.com)